-Leftover Stuffing & Gravy
+Leftover Stuffing and Gravy

-While some might argue that half the fun of these popular holiday dinner accoutrements is the leftovers, both stuffing and gravy have a surprisingly short shelf life.
+While some might argue that half the fun of popular holiday dinners is the leftovers, both stuffing and gravy have a surprisingly short shelf life.
 Stuffing — which is often soaked through with meat drippings — shouldn’t be consumed after a maximum of two days in the fridge.
 The same two-day rule should be applied to the gravy, which should always be brought to a rolling boil to properly kill bacteria before serving again.
 The good news is that freezing excess stuffing and gravy will extend the shelf life for up to four months.

 Any food with meat and cheese that’s left unrefrigerated for more than two hours can cause foodborne illness.
 This includes the half-eaten pizza box you left out just in case “someone” wanted another slice.
-Place your pizza in the fridge within two hours of preparation, and it will last for up to four days, three days being the recommended shelf life of the average slice.
+Place your pizza in the fridge within two hours of preparation and it will last for up to four days, three days being the recommended shelf life of the average slice.
 After that, bacteria can begin to grow and lead to food poisoning.

-Leftover Pad Thai & Takeout Noodles
+Leftover Pad Thai and Takeout Noodles

 Pad Thai and other popular takeout noodle dishes will generally last up to three days in the refrigerator.
 Due to heavy sauces that can contribute to a soggy texture, these dishes can sometimes taste bad before they actually go bad.
-To be safe, always re-heat noodles with meat and animal products to a temperature of 165°F or higher, in order to kill any outstanding bacteria before eating.
+To be safe, always reheat noodles with meat and animal products to a temperature of 165°F or higher in order to kill any outstanding bacteria before eating.